michael-je/the-lone-dancer/README.md

 ---
 ## Main features
-- Accepts links and search terms for audo streaming
+- Accepts links and search terms for audio streaming
 - Play, pause, skip, scrub, queue, and more!
 - Stream the audio into the voice channel you're in 🎶